The following information is provided for reference purposes only and should be used at your own risk!

 Lightly lubricate O-ring to ease cover installation (assembly oil).

-Install intake cylinder cover on vanos.
+Install intake cylinder cover on Vanos.

-Orient cover to align cover holes with vanos holes.
+Orient cover to align cover holes with Vanos holes.
 Cover is asymmetric and only one orientation aligns.

 Install intake cylinder cover 3 mounting bolts (5mm hex bit socket 3/8″ / 3/8″ ratchet).

-Tighten bolts evenly to draw cover evenly to vanos body.
+Tighten bolts evenly to draw cover evenly to Vanos body.

 Fully tighten, 10 Nm (7 ft-lb) (5mm hex bit socket 3/8″ / 3/8″ torque wrench).